2021 Illinois Green Alliance Board of Directors Election Results

-The Board Elections Committee would like to thank all of the members who submitted their names for consideration.
-In 2021, there are five open board seats.
-Per Illinois Green bylaws, two seats will be elected directly by a full vote of the 2020 Board of Directors and the three remaining open seats will be elected by the membership.
+In 2021, there were five open board seats.
+Per Illinois Green bylaws, two seats were elected directly by a full vote of the 2020 Board of Directors and the three remaining open seats were elected by the membership.

-Learn about all of the 2021 candidates below.
+Learn more about the elected and appointed 2021 Board Members below.

 Vice President, North American CMBS, Global Structured Finance, DBRS Morningstar